What is Seasonal Living?

 If you looked out of the window now, I’m sure you’d see some indication of what season it currently is.
 Perhaps a cyclone of leaves is whirling its way down the street, shimmering gold, scarlet and ochre and rustling against the pavement?
-Or maybe your window’s already open and there’s a faint hum coupled with the evocative scent of freshly mown grass?
+Or maybe your window’s already open and there’s a faint hum and the scent of freshly mown grass?
 Wherever you are in the world, whether nature’s year is drawing to a close or just beginning, change is always afoot, and while the animal and natural world adapt and evolve accordingly, as humans we often dismiss these transformations as irrelevant and unimportant.

 “Those who contemplate the beauty of the earth find reserves of strength that will endure as long as life lasts.
 There is something infinitely healing in the repeated refrains of nature – the assurance that dawn comes after night, and spring after winter.”

 Seasonal living is all about recapturing this evolution, taking care to notice the delicate changes in our environment and adjusting the way we live in response.
 For me seasonal living is not just an ethos or an idea I return to every once in a while, but a way of life.
 When you live by the seasons, life is simple and seems to boast a deeper sense of purpose; if nature has existed in this way for thousands of years, then why shouldn’t we?
 Instead of resisting what we see as complications and inconveniences – the heavy snows in winter or the sticky heat of those few summer days, for example – it’s much less complex to simply embrace the weather and seasonal patterns we are presented with.

 Implenting easy steps to create a seasonal life